 Implementation of an Analytical Instrument

-Once an instrument has been selected and purchased, the final step is implementation into the laboratory.
-A plan for that process is important for successful implementation of the analyzer.
-The table below is an outline of a plan for implementation.
+Once an instrument has been selected and purchased, it is implemented in the laboratory.
+A plan for that process is essential for the analyzer's successful implementation.
+The table below is an outline of an implementation plan.

 A Plan for Implementing a New Analytical Instrument